gelatodigital/vrf-contracts/README.md

 1. "Vanilla" Gelato VRF should be in most cases the default option and allows to query and receive random numbers by implementing the `GelatoVRFConsumerBase.sol` contract
 2. Handle Chainlink VRF compliant requests through the `VRFCoordinatorV2Adapter.sol` contract.

-Both the aforementioned abstract contracts implement the `GelatoVRFConsumer.sol` interface, which is what the Web3 Function is able to operate with.
+Both the aforementioned contracts implement the `GelatoVRFConsumer.sol` interface, which is what the Web3 Function is able to operate with.

 Some small difference lie in the setup required to make the W3F work depending on which use-case is being targeted.